 Branded Intro Footage

-One of the best things about online video is that it can help you build loyalty to your business—and nothing fosters loyalty quite like smart, consistent branding.
+One of the best things about video advertising is that it can help you build loyalty to your business—and nothing fosters loyalty quite like smart, consistent branding.
 You can include branding at the start of each YouTube video, which will immediately let the viewer know that they are watching your work.
 Branding also helps make your videos “stickier”—that is, easy for viewers to remember and to tell their friends about later on.
 Your branded intro footage doesn’t have to be long, fancy, or complex—but it does need to be included consistently in every video.

 A Strong Hook